 For some people, the idea of talking about sex can feel cringe-worthy.
 Exploring why it feels scary can help people overcome their fears and even be more assertive about sex.
 It can also help to have your thoughts and feelings validated.
 When we feel like our fears and desires are valid, we often feel more comfortable talking about them which strengthens our ability to ask for support when needed.

-Identify how your past effects your present.
+Identify how your past affects your present.

 Many people may not realize how their past impacts their current relationships.
 They may not even realize that what happened to them was abuse.
-Traumatic experiences such as inappropriate touching by another, exposure to pornography, or sex at an early age, whether consensual or not, can have long lasting effects.
+Traumatic experiences such as inappropriate touching by another, exposure to pornography, or sex at an early age, whether consensual or not, can have long-lasting effects.
 Men and women often notice the impact of sexual trauma differently throughout their lives.
 Through therapy, they can gain a greater understanding of their ideas about sex and intimacy.
 With this new perspective, they can learn to heal and start enjoying sex and intimacy.

 We are here to help.